ucla/ucla-wp-components-lib/src/docs/06-usage-guidelines/09-forms.md

 ### **Usability Guidance**

 * Tell people why you're collecting their information and what you're going to do with it.
 * Immediately validate entries to reassure users they entered the information correctly.
-Don't wait for the form submission to communicate missing or erroneous information.
+Don't wait until the form submission to communicate missing or erroneous information.
 * Provide clear and non-judgmental error messages to help users correct their mistakes.
-* Use placeholders or contextual tips to help people provide the right data.
+* Use placeholders or contextual tips in form fields to help people provide the right data.
 * Auto-format data rather than asking users to match your standards, e.g. 3107941234 should auto-format to (310) 794-1234.
 Or separate data inputs to avoid this problem altogether, e.g. (`310`) `794`-`1234` x`555`.
 * Use the right input type to aid with validation and substitute relevant keyboards.
 For instance, if you use `<input type="tel">`, mobile browsers will dynamically substitute a numeric keypad to enter a phone numbers.
-If you use `<input type="email">`  or `type="url">` mobile browsers will display `@`, `.`, `/` and `.com` buttons for quicker entry.
+If you use `<input type="email">`  or `<input type="url">`, mobile browsers will display `@`, `.`, `/` and `.com` buttons for quicker entry.
 * Divide long forms into multiple steps and indicate their progress, e.g. "Step 3 of 4: Payment Method".
 * Clearly state if and when users can expect a response from your department.